daegalus/csrd/content.en/02-creating-your-character/01-type.md

 **Superhero/Post-Apocalyptic:** mage, sorcerer, power-wielder, master, psion, telepath

 You master powers or abilities outside the experience, understanding, and sometimes belief of others.
 They might be magic, psychic powers, mutant abilities, or just a wide variety of intricate devices, depending on the setting. ("Magic" here is a term used very loosely.
-It’s a catch-all for the kinds of wondrous, possibly supernatural things that your character can do that others cannot.
+It's a catch-all for the kinds of wondrous, possibly supernatural things that your character can do that others cannot.
 It might actually be an expression of technological devices, channeling spirits, mutations, psionics, nanotechnology, or any number of other sources.)

 **Individual Role:** Adepts are usually thoughtful, intelligent types.
 They often think carefully before acting and rely heavily on their supernatural abilities.